 - Know what you want.
 As J.D. so emphatically and elegantly says in Chapter 2 of Your Money: The Missing Manual, the path to wealth is paved with goals.
 You need to have some.
 Your marriage will be better if those goals are ones you and your partner create and pursue together.
 A lot of marriages suffer when couples discover several years in that their long-term visions don’t line up.
 If you know your goals include homeschooling five kids, you’d better make that clear to your spouse.
 You don’t want to find out his priority is staying child-free and sailing around the world in a hand-built sailboat after you’ve walked down the aisle.

 - Know how to get there.
 Even a single evening spent establishing financial goals can do you tremendous good as a couple.
 Better is to have a clear roadmap of how to achieve those goals.
 How much do you need to save to pay for that boat?
 How many years until one of you leaves the workforce to become a stay-at-home parent?
-If you’re not ready to invest in a financial planner but want some guidance on doing this, check out Simplifi, a free financial tool for charting a financial course.

 Of course, not all of life’s big events arrive through careful planning.
 But laying out a path lets you live and spend with intention from your first days together.
 It also gives you more flexibility to handle emergencies and surprises as they come up.

 For tips on how to keep communicating well throughout your years together, read my earlier article How To Talk With Your Spouse About Money.
 Starting off well will pay dividends in joy and wealth for your whole life together.
 That’s a wonderful wedding gift for the person you love.

 One little postscript on weddings: You’ll be married for much longer than you’ll be enjoying your wedding cake.
 If you can, sail off on your honeymoon with no wedding-related debt.